Struct Collector

 pub fn batch_size(self, batch_size: usize) -> Self

-Sets the number of values that must be in a batch before reclamation is attempted.
+Sets the number of objects that must be in a batch before reclamation is attempted.

-Retired values are added to thread-local batches before starting the reclamation process.
-After batch_size is hit, values are moved to separate retirement lists, where reference counting kicks in and batches are eventually reclaimed.
+Retired objects are added to thread-local batches before starting the reclamation process.
+After batch_size is hit, the objects are moved to separate retirement lists, where reference counting kicks in and batches are eventually reclaimed.

 The default batch size is 32.